Vyral/dean-aguilar-blog/_posts/2016-10-25-should-you-list-your-home-during-the-fall.md

 {% include youtube.html %}

+*If you’re wondering whether the fall is a good time to sell your home, I have some good news for you.
+Here are four reasons why fall is still a great time to sell.*

 If you’re thinking about listing your home and are worried that the summer selling season is over, I have some good news for you—the fall is actually a great time to list your home.
 Why is this?
 Here are my top four reasons:

 **1. Demand is strong.** With pending transactions up nearly 18% since last year, there are still a lot of buyers out there looking to buy homes.
 The low inventory levels in our area are creating more multiple offer situations, which is great news for you as a seller.